Pet Bird Care - The Basics:

 Medical Progress Exams:

-Your veterinarian will suggest rechecking the patient at variable intervals depending on the state of debilitation or changes in care required.
+Your veterinarian will suggest rechecking the patient at variable intervals, depending on the patient's state of debilitation or the need for changes in care.

-The medical progress exam allows us to assess your bird’s response to treatment and your compliance and understanding with instructions and recommendations.
+The medical progress exam allows us to assess your bird’s response to treatment, as well as your compliance and understanding of instructions and recommendations.

-Many times in the course of treating an exotic pet the treatment must be altered somewhat to ensure the best response.
+Often, during the treatment of an exotic pet, the treatment must be adjusted to ensure the best response.

-These rechecks are also used as a way of reinforcing the changes needed for the bird to remain healthy.
+These rechecks also reinforce the changes needed to keep the bird healthy.

 Lab values may be rechecked to ensure that your bird is truly recovering and not just feeling well enough again to resume hiding any weakness.

-The goal is complete recovery of your pet to prevent relapse or chronic disease states.
+The goal is to achieve complete recovery of your pet to prevent relapse or chronic disease.

 Serious signs of Illness